Four-Car Crash Kills Woman, Injures Four

 The law caps the amount of noneconomic damages at $500,000.
 This does not apply to economic damages, which are not capped.

 This is a complicated case, as many accidents can be.
 That is why anyone who is involved in an Oregon accident should educate themselves about their rights, responsibilities, and what to do next.
-It’s also why we offer our help, either through our free book, 7 Common Mistakes That Can Wreck Your Oregon Accident Case, on our website, or by scheduling a free phone consultation with one of our attorneys.
+It’s also why we offer our help, either through our free book, 7 Common Mistakes That Can Wreck Your Oregon Accident Case, on our website or by scheduling a free phone consultation with one of our Portland accident lawyers.
 No matter what you decide to do after an Oregon accident case (whether you settle, sue, or hire a lawyer), there are things we think you should know that can affect your decision.